 Between 1 and 10 in every 100 people have one or more of these.

-- Fluid retention may cause ankle and or finger swelling (or weight gain) in about one in 10 people (10%)
+- Fluid build up may cause ankle and or finger swelling (or weight gain) in about 1 in 10 people (10%)

-- Weight gain – fewer than 1 in 10 people (10%) put on weight while they are taking tamoxifen.
+- Weight gain – some people put on weight while they are taking tamoxifen

-- Low mood or depression – about 1 in 10 people (10%) treated have some change in their mood.
-Let your doctor or nurse know if you feel low or depressed
+- Sadness or depression – about 1 in 10 people (10%) have some change in their mood.
+Let your doctor or nurse know if you feel sad or depressed

 - Hair thinning is usually only slight and not noticeable